-I started my career on human-centered programming tools, trying to make

-creating with code a less frustrating and

-more productive experience.
-Building things

-was fun, and there were millions of

-developers who I tried to help have better

-experiences in engineering software.
+I began my career inventing interactive developer tools, trying to make programming more productive with new kinds of editors, debuggers, and verification tools at the intersection of HCI and Software Engineering.
+Building things was fun, and there were millions of developers who I tried to help have better experiences in engineering software.